 The Aghia Paraskevi campus offers students a variety of food choices.
-There is a comfortable, modern lounge that offers fast food, soft drinks, and salads, as well as music.
-Vending machines offer coffee, hot chocolate, and tea.
-An additional area for coffee and snacks is located on the deck of the Center for the Arts.
+There is a comfortable, modern lounge that offers healthy, freshly prepared meals, and salads, as well as music.
+Vending machines for coffee, hot chocolate, and tea.
+An additional area for coffee and snacks is located on the deck of the Center for the Arts, and at the Black box theatre lobby area.